pluralsh/documentation/pages/basic-setup-and-deployment/admin-console.md

 ## Introduction

-The plural admin console is a web application that serves as a control panel for all your plural applications.
+The Plural admin console is a web application that serves as a control panel for all your Plural applications.
 It:

 * manages automated upgrades delivered from the Kubernetes api
 * serves as a thin Grafana to visualize application metrics and logs
-* serves as a built-in k8s dashboard for all plural apps in the cluster, along with providing app-level health checking
+* serves as a built-in K8s dashboard for all plural apps in the cluster, along with providing app-level health checking
 * is the touchpoint at which incidents can be filed with the owner of an application

-The console is not a strict dependency, but it is highly recommended to install it.
+The console is not a strict dependency, but we highly recommended installing it.
 It can be installed and deployed like any other application on Plural.

 {% callout severity="info" %}
 The admin console is separate from [app.plural.sh](https://app.plural.sh) which is primarily a package registry.